Chia-Network/chia-network.github.io/collections/_posts/2022-08-17-bringing-transparency-and-efficiency-to-carbon-markets.en.md

 The platform brings unique transparency, integrity, and traceability to the voluntary carbon market by connecting together the sourcing, analysis, tracking in the registry, tokenization and sale of high quality nature-based carbon credits.

 The [Carbon Opportunities Fund](https://www.reuters.com/article/worldbank-carbon-fund/exclusive-world-banks-ifc-taps-blockchain-for-carbon-offsets-idUSL8N2ZN6E7) will be the first program to collaborate with the carbon registries directly authorizing and issuing Native carbon credits as tokens.
-These carbon tokens will be pooled to create a more liquid commodity that can be traded or converted back to a project-specific native token.
+These carbon tokens will be pooled to create a more liquid commodity that can be traded or retired.
 Pooled carbon tokens set transparent price levels and enable a liquid marketplace to serve.
-The Carbon Opportunities Fund aims to pool or bundle Native Carbon Credit according to the four defined categories of carbon offset credits.
+The Carbon Opportunities Fund aims to pool or bundle Native Carbon Credits according to four defined categories of carbon offset credits.

 ## How is what we're doing different?